Azure Virtual Desktop on Surface

 Security and management features delivered with Azure Virtual Desktop on Surface include:

 - Windows Update.
-Keeping Windows up to date helps you stay ahead of new security threats.
+Keeping Windows up to date helps you stay ahead of security threats.
 Windows 10 and Windows 11 have been engineered from the ground up to be more secure and utilize the latest hardware capabilities to improve security.
 With a purpose-built UEFI 5 and Windows Update for Business that responds to evolving threats, end-to-end protection is secure and simplified.

 - Hardware encryption.
 Device encryption lets you protect the data on your Surface so only authorized individuals can access it.
 All Surface for Business devices feature a discrete Trusted Platform Module (dTPM) that is hardware-protected against intrusion while software uses protected keys and measurements to verify software validity.